madbeamer/ReduSQL/README.md

 # ReduSQL with Docker Compose

-This guide explains how to use ReduSQL with Docker Compose for reducing SQL queries.
+This guide explains how to use ReduSQL with Docker Compose for reducing SQL queries using delta debugging.

 ## Prerequisites